Like us on Facebook

 Four computer screens showing underwater footage of Endurance

-The Endurance22 Expedition set off from Cape Town in February 2022.
+The Endurance22 expedition set off from Cape Town in February 2022.
 The crew was onboard the S.A.
 Agulhas II, owned by the Department of Forestry, Fisheries and Environment.
 Once in the Antarctic, Saab Sabertooth hybrid underwater search vehicles were lowered into the water.
-After two difficult weeks of combing the area, the Endurance was officially located.
+After two difficult weeks of combing the area, Endurance was officially located.

-“We have successfully completed the world’s most difficult shipwreck search, battling constantly shifting sea-ice, blizzards, and temperatures dropping down to -18C,” Dr. John Shears, the expedition’s leader, told BBC.
+“We have successfully completed the world’s most difficult shipwreck search, battling constantly shifting sea-ice, blizzards, and temperatures dropping down to -18C,” Expedition leader Dr. John Shears told the BBC.
 “We have achieved what many people said was impossible.”

 Postcards indicating Ernest Shackleton's Endurance has been found